jaredhanson/bootable/README.md

 #### Mixin Bootable

-Create a new application and mixin the bootable modules.
+Create a new application and mixin the bootable module.

 ```javascript
 var express = require('express')